Tryd0g0lik/truck_driver_front/README.md

 - "`npm run cssstyle`" - FW Tailwind start by the beginning to work.
 It's listener chacnging all css and Tailwind's components from "`daisyui.com`";
 - "`npm run husk`" Start before "`prepare`".
 Before start need create the "`pre-commit`" the by path "`*./.husky`'.
 In file "`pre-commit`" insert "`npm run lint`";
 - "`npm run prepare`": "husky".
+- "`npm test`": will be running jest-test of files.

 ## FRONT